Skip to main content

 2 to 6 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 6 hours.
 Prerequisite: Written consent of instructor of department approval; open only to seniors whose major is political science and who have a general University grade point of 3.0.

-Selected research topics designed for graduate study in Comparative Politics.
+Selected research topics designed for graduate study in American Politics.
 May be repeated to a maximum of 12 hours.

 PS 590 - Research in Selected Topics